How replication policies work

 - When creating a schedule for a Hive replication policy, you should set the frequency so that changes are replicated often enough to avoid overly large copies.

 - ACID tables, managed tables, storage handler-based tables such as Apache HBase, and column statistics are not replicated.
-ACID tables and managed tables are converted to external tables after replication.
+Hive2 managed tables are converted to external tables after replication.